 Failure Leads to Success by Teaching Them Real Life Does Not Protect You

 We are headed in a direction in life where we are setting our kids up for big disappointments when they grow up.
 I mean let’s think about it for a minute, “participation trophies” “not keeping score at sporting events” “100% grades just as long as you turn it in” “A’s on major projects kids turn in 6 weeks late.”

 These things are not teaching kids how the real world works.
 The bank doesn’t care that you were “too busy” to send the payment on time, they will slap you with late fees.
 Your boss won’t care if you were “too tired” this morning and showed up late, you will be fired.

 It might be hard to compete all season and lose every game.
-It might be hard to get some wrong answers on last night’s homework, but these things teach you that success takes hard work and you can’t always win or have success.
+It might be hard to get some wrong answers on last night’s homework.
+But these things teach you that success takes hard work.
+You can’t always win or have success.

 Failure now teaches them to be successful later.
 It teaches them to work hard and how to have patience.
 It teaches them how the real world works, shapes them into responsible humans and so much more!
 If I would not have let Chase fail on that Science test he would still be playing video games all day long after school, not studying.

 If I was always dictating to him when it was time to study and to play video games when it was time for him to go off to college he would probably be spending the first semester hanging out in his dorm room playing Forte Night (video game) rather than sitting in class learning because he would not have learned these lessons on his own as a kid, when mistakes make less of an impact on your life.

 Parents Live In Fear of Their Kids Failing